-Do C-suite executives work differently? has been added to your bookmarks.
+Do C-suite executives work differently? has been added to Bookmarks.

 Do C-suite executives work differently?

 Business Chemistry explores C-suite working preferences

 C-suite executives are more likely than the general business population to think about the big picture, embrace the competitive spirit, and make quick decisions.
 That’s the finding of a new study of 661 C-suite executives by the Deloitte Greenhouse® Experience team.
 Business Chemistry’s researchers provide tips for all four types whether they are current leaders, aspiring leaders, or those who work with a CxO.

 - Learn about the methodology

 - Related topics

 In a new report titled, “Business Chemistry in the C-suite,” researchers from the Deloitte Greenhouse® Experience team surveyed 661 C-suite executives and found that two of the four primary Business Chemistry types account for nearly two-thirds of the sample.

 - 36 percent: Pioneers, who value possibilities and spark creativity